QoyyumO/CSC419_SIMS-Deployment/docs/schema_documentation.md

 - `capacity` (number) - Maximum number of students that can enroll
 - `scheduleSlots` (array of ScheduleSlotSpec) - Array of schedule slot value objects
 - `enrollmentCount` (number) - Current number of enrolled students
+- `isOpenForEnrollment` (optional boolean) - Whether section is published and open for student enrollment
+- `enrollmentDeadline` (optional number) - Unix timestamp for enrollment deadline
+- `finalGradesPosted` (optional boolean) - Whether final grades have been posted for this section
+- `gradesEditable` (optional boolean) - Whether grades can be edited (default true, false when final grades posted, can be reopened by registrar)
+- `isLocked` (optional boolean) - Whether section is locked for grade editing (default false, set to true when term ends)

 **Indexes:**
 - `by_courseId` - Index on `courseId` for querying sections by course